Mike Kullman: Professional career

-Kullman was not selected in the 1987 NFL Draft.
+Kullman was not selected in the 1987 NFL draft.
 In the offseason, his secondary coach at Kutztown, Tony Leonzi, called the Philadelphia Eagles defensive backs coach Jeff Fisher and convinced him to give Kullman a tryout.
 "The coach at Kutztown contacted me during the off-season, in April, just after our first minicamp," Fisher said.
 "He said he had a real good athlete – a local guy – who was a pretty good player.
 I said we would give him a free-agent shot.
 Obviously, you get a lot of calls like that."
 However, Kullman impressed at his tryout, and was signed by the Eagles as an undrafted free agent in May.

 An article in The Philadelphia Inquirer described him as, "the longest long shot on the team," but that "he has a shot, he says.
 And one shot is better than none at all."
 It also wrote, "Kullman is Walter Mitty dressed in a green, No. 35 jersey.
 He is 25 years old – the oldest rookie on the Eagles roster.
 He negotiated his own contract, which, he says falls far short of making him a millionaire."

 In the preseason, Kullman appeared in one quarter versus the New York Jets, but did not appear in their game against the Detroit Lions and was subsequently released.
 One week later, he was given a $1,000 retainer in case of a strike.
 When the Players Association went on a strike later in the year, Kullman returned to the Eagles.

 Kullman appeared in three total games for the Eagles, and was their starter in one of them.
 In his NFL debut, a 3–35 loss against the Chicago Bears, he intercepted a pass and returned it 13 yards.
 He made his first start against the Dallas Cowboys in the following game.
 He played his final career game in the following week, intercepting a pass in a 10–16 overtime loss at the Green Bay Packers.
-The strike ended after the game, and Kullman was released by the team.
-In three appearances, he made two interceptions, returning them for 25 total yards, and made nine tackles.
+The strike ended after the game and Kullman was released by the team.
+In three appearances, he made two interceptions, returning them for 25 total yards, and nine tackles.

 After being released, Kullman announced plans to pursue a career in law enforcement, similar to his father, who served as a police officer.